microbit-foundation/dev-docs/software/in_browser_compiler.md

 when you first load the editor.

-# Other Features
+## Other Features

-MakeCode supports two-way conversion of code, so you can write code as blocks and see what the generated code looks like in Javascript.
-You can also write Javascript code, and if possible, MakeCode will convert this back into blocks automatically.
+MakeCode supports two-way conversion of code, so you can write code as blocks and see what the generated code looks like in Javascript/MakeCode Python.
+You can also write Javascript/MakeCode Python code, and if possible, MakeCode will convert this back into blocks automatically.

 Makecode also allows you to [write your own block types](https://makecode.com/extensions) and [publish them as Extensions](https://makecode.microbit.org/extensions).